Ferrite-FEM/Ferrite.jl/docs/src/manual/fe_intro.md

 In practice, the shape functions $N$ are only non-zero on parts of the domain $\Omega$.
 Thus, the integrals are evaluated on sub-domains, called *elements* or *cells*.
 Each cell gives a contribution to the global stiffness matrix and force vector.
-For a solution of the heat equation, as implemented in `JuAFEM`, check out [this thoroughly commented example](@ref Heat-Equation).
+For a solution of the heat equation, as implemented in `Ferrite`, check out [this thoroughly commented example](@ref Heat-Equation).